How much energy does the world consume?

 Global direct primary energy consumption in 2020 was about 160,000 TWh (576 exajoules or 545 quadrillions BTU).

 This is equivalent to three hundred million coal wagons or a mountain of coal 4 times larger than Mount Kilimanjaro.

 Energy consumption by source

 Energy is essential for most activities of modern society.
 Access to abundant, affordable, secure, safe, and clean energy is beneficial for humans.
 We use energy in the form of firewood, fossil fuels, and electricity to make life comfortable and convenient.
-Every product you have at home is most likely made of materials, which were obtained from Earth using a lot of energy.
-At home, we use electricity for our lights and fans, water heater and room heaters, oven, microwave, washing machine, etc. We use petrol, diesel, CNG for our cars, trucks, buses, etc. A large amount of energy is consumed in agriculture and industry.
+Every product you have at home is most likely made of materials obtained from Earth using a lot of energy.
+At home, we use electricity for our lights and fans, water heater and room heaters, oven, microwave, washing machine, etc. We use petrol, diesel, and CNG for our cars, trucks, buses, etc. A large amount of energy is consumed in agriculture and industry.

-Please do not forget that this energy gives us sustenance, products, warmth and life in general.
+Please do not forget that this energy gives us sustenance, products, warmth, and life in general.